jpickens1/513-temp3/docs/Readme.md

 ```
 python aerial_imagery_retrieval.py
 ```
 then follow the prompt to enter the coordinates.
+The first lat/lon pair should be the coordinates for the top left corner of the bounding box.
+The second lat/lon pair should be the coordinates for the bottom right corner of the bounding box.

 Some sample coordinates: